 Italy Pitches: a national, English-language pitching competition for Italian high-school students.
 Participating students will select a non profit organization, study it and create a pitch to convince the audience to donate to its cause.

 2 Workshops per semester: experts share their knowledge and skills in practical, hands-on workshops that have

 a strong applicative component.

-Mentors for Growth: a network of JCU Alumni who run their own companies or are high level executives take JCU students under their wings, providing advice and direction as students bring their ideas to fruition.
+Mentors for Growth: a collaborative community of innovative leaders who take JCU students and recent alumni under their wings, providing advice and direction as students bring their ideas to fruition.

 Business Plan Evaluation: the Institute assist students and alumni in preparing their business plan and suggests current competitions where they can propose their ideas.

 Connecting: the Institute matches companies and people in its network to foster idea development and problem solving.